hcanfly/WeatherSwiftUI/README.md

 ## License

-WeatherSwiftUI is licensed under the MIT License.
+WeatherSwiftUI  is licensed under the Unlicense.
 See the LICENSE file for more information, but basically this is sample code and you can do whatever you want with it.